UtaDaphniaLab/Gene_Annotation_Easy_Viewer/README.md

 # KEGG Annotation Easy Viewer (KAEV)
 KAEV is a tool to help visualize BLAST results after using KEGG Automatic Annotation Server (KAAS) to annotate a region of DNA.
-The software focuses on organizing the the gene annotation data obtained from KAAS in a gene-centric view.
+The software focuses on organizing the gene annotation data obtained from KAAS in a gene-centric view.
 The goal of this software is to help researchers predict the function of genes belonging to non-model organisms.

 ## Starting Up